xNyaDev/bfstool/EXTRA_TESTS.md

 ## Required files for extra tests

-- `Keys.toml` - Has to be obtained by dumping the keys from Rally Trophy either manually or with xnya_rallytrophy_cryptutil which can be sourced from [here](https://github.com/xNyaDev/game-mods).
+- `Keys.toml` - Has to be filled by dumping the keys from respective games either manually or with [my mods](https://github.com/xNyaDev/game-mods).
 - `bzf2001/language.bzf` - Sourced from Rally Trophy, version 1.01 EN/DE, `Data/language.bzf`
+- `bzf2002/Shader.bzf` - Sourced from Bugbear Retro Demo 2002, `Data/Shader.bzf`